Craig Wighton: 2016–17

 Wighton signed a three-year contract with Dundee in June 2016.

 Wighton picked up a Man of the Match award with an impressive performance in a 2-0 Victory over Motherwell having set up both goals.

 After a frustrating season with the club just avoiding relegation Wighton revealed that his glimpses of quality throughout the season were not good enough as he was determined to show more consistency the season after.

 2017–18

 After impressing manager Neil McCann in pre-season, Wighton picked up a knee ligament injury which ruled him out for several months.
 A season which was described to be "Very Crucial" for Wighton's development and career, McCann also went on to say he was "heartbroken" for the youngster due to the situation.

 Heart of Midlothian

 2018–19

 Wighton moved to Heart of Midlothian for an undisclosed transfer fee in August 2018.

-2019–20 & Arbroath
+2019–20 and Arbroath

 He was dropped from the Hearts first team squad by Daniel Stendel in January 2020, and was then loaned to Arbroath.
 Wighton scored on his debut with the Lichties in a win over Partick Thistle.
 After impressing in his short spell for the Lichties with 3 goals in 5 games, Wighton returned to Hearts in May due to the early curtailment of the 2019–20 season due to the COVID-19 pandemic.